Discover the best runs of the Powder Highway and hit the slopes in world-class alpine ski resorts in British Columbia!

 Get to know the alpine resort life during the ultimate Powder Highway adventure and ski the hills of four resorts in just nine days.
 After your eventful ski sessions, enjoy some delicious meals in the best restaurants and cafes in each town.
 In the evening, relax in hot tubs or hot springs for a true ski resort experience.

-The tour begins in Calgary and ends in Kelowna on day 9.
+The tour begins in Calgary and ends there on day 12th.
 Skiing and snowboarding lovers of all skill levels will find a selection of runs suited for their abilities.
 Every location offers different route options.
-In general, the terrain breakdown on this tour is the following: 20% expert, 30% advanced, 30% intermediate, 20% novice.
+In general, the terrain breakdown on this tour is the following: 20% expert, 30% advanced, 30% intermediate, and 20% novice.

 We’ll ski one of the most epic terrains in North America, where you can hit chute after chute and discover four alpine bowls.
 Secure yourself a seat on the gondola for the best views of the winter paradise below.
 For more thrilling runs, ask your guide to point out the steeper slopes and get yourself some powder!